 Although all the above have been methods used, and in some parts of the world still are, to try and change gay people straight, they are not GCT that we in the western world are trying to see banned.
 It is within essentially fundamental, evangelical, charismatic and pentecostal breeds of christianity that GCT.

 Gay conversion therapy (GCT) is a relatively new term.

 Originally the term ‘ex-gay’ was coined by the founders of Exodus in 1976.
 Then the term ‘reparative therapy’ was introduced.
 Next people spoke about ‘unwanted same-sex-attraction’.
-Of recent times fancy terms have been introduced such as ‘Sexual Attraction Fluidity Exploration in Therapy’ (SAFE-T) by NARTH and ‘Sexual Identity Affirming Therapy’ by Christopher Doyle from Voice of the Voiceless.
+Of recent times fancy terms have been introduced such as ‘Sexual Attraction Fluidity Exploration in Therapy’ (SAFE-T) by the Alliance for Therapeutic Choice and Scientific Integrity (formerly NARTH) in 2016 and ‘Sexual Identity Affirming Therapy’ by Christopher Doyle from Voice of the Voiceless.

 This change in terms is interesting in itself, as it reflects not only the evolution of the ex-gay/reparative/conversion therapy movement and who is in control of the conversation.

 The fact that the most popular terms now are ‘gay conversion therapy’ and ‘conversion therapy’ demonstrate that we are now in control of the conversation as those who are pro the ‘change is possible’ message would never use that wording.
 These terms are used in a derogatory sense which is why ex-gay practitioners and believers have changed even from ex-gay to the fancier terms I’ve mentioned above.